norment/open-science/2021_Elvsashagen_NatComms_ThalamusGenetics/README.md

-# Summary statistics for thalamus genetics paper by Elvsåshagen et al., 2021
+# GWAS summary statistics for the thalamus and its nuclei
+Corresponding paper:
+Elvsåshagen et al., in print 2021, Nature Communications